Australian Government Bureau of Meteorology, National Water Operations

 Thomson River:

-The Thomson River at Camoola Park is likely to peak above the minor flood level (2.00 m) around Friday.
+The Thomson River at Camoola Park is likely to fall below the minor flood level (2.00 m) overnight Thursday into Friday.

-The Thomson River at Longreach is currently at 2.88 m and rising slowly, below the minor flood level.
+The Thomson River at Longreach is currently at 3.13 m and falling, below the minor flood level.

-The Thomson River at Stonehenge is likely to remain above the minor flood level (2.00 m) for the remainder of Thursday into Friday.
+The Thomson River at Longreach is expected to remain below the minor flood level (3.30 m).

-As at 07:30 AEST Thursday morning, the Thomson River at Jundah was at 3.76 m and rising, with minor flooding.
+The Thomson River at Jundah is currently at 2.87 m and falling slowly, with minor flooding.

 Barcoo River downstream of Isisford:

-The Barcoo River at Retreat is currently at 1.01 m and steady, below the minor flood level.
+The Barcoo River at Retreat is currently at 2.91 m steady, above the minor flood level (2.14 m).

 Cooper Creek:

-Moderate flooding is possible along Cooper Creek from Sunday.
+Moderate flooding is expected to be easing along Cooper Creek.

-Cooper Creek at Windorah is currently below the minor flood level (3.00 m) and steady.
+The Cooper Creek at Windorah is expected to remain above the minor flood level (3.00 m) for the next few days.

 Flood Safety Advice: